livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 ## Reviewer instructions and review criteria

 Reviews will by default be anonymous, but reviewers will be allowed to make themselves known if they desire.

-For example, reviewers can participate directly in revisions through the GitHub website.
+Reviewers, if they wish, can participate directly in revisions through the GitHub website.
 For example, a reviewer could choose to submit a very brief review addressing only suitability, but provide extensive feedback to the authors on the GitHub issue tracker, allowing discussion of how the article should be revised to be done openly.
 This open revision approach may be particularly suitable for articles which will become community resources.
+While reviewers may to reference comments on the github repo, the review must contain a complete listing of all expected changes in a way that is unambiguous for authors.

 Reviewers who choose to remain anonymous may also participate via GitHub issues, though it may be possible for authors to intuit reviews from their GitHub comments.

 ## Review criteria